Securities Arbitration is not like any other proceeding

-Arbitration, while being styled a “businessman’s” method of resolving disputes, is governed by state and federal law, as well as by the rules of the arbitration forum itself.
+Arbitration, while being styled as a “businessman’s” method of resolving disputes, is governed by state and federal law, as well as by the rules of the arbitration forum itself.
 A host of disputes can, and do, arise, regarding the location of the hearings, the composition of the panels, which disputes can be arbitrated, what discovery can be obtained, and other disputes.

-Most states have provisions in their civil practice rules for arbitration, which provide a basic framework for the arbitration and due process considerations, as well as procedures for confirmation of an arbitrators award, a procedure which gives an arbitration award the force and effect of a judgment after a trial in a court.
+Most states have provisions in their civil practice rules for arbitration, which provide a basic framework for the arbitration and due process considerations, as well as procedures for the confirmation of an arbitrators award, a procedure that gives an arbitration award the force and effect of a judgment after a trial in a court.
 Many states have adopted the Uniform Arbitration Act, although some states, most notably New York, have specific and individual rules for oversight of arbitrations.
 New York’s arbitration statute is contained in Article 75 of the New York CPLR.

 Although there is some controversy over the concept, most courts and commentators agree that the Federal Arbitration Act (9 USC Sec.
-1, et. seq.) supercedes the state rules for securities arbitrations where there is a conflict between the two.
+1, et. seq.) supersedes the state rules for securities arbitrations where there is a conflict between the two.

 Starting an Arbitration